 Welcome to the Rubicon River Fishing Guide.
-Rubicon River is located 2 hours drive northeast of Melbourne along the Maroondah highway south of township Thornton is highly regarded as one of the best trout fishing destinations that Victoria can offer.
+Rubicon River is located 2 hours’ drive northeast of Melbourne, along the Maroondah Highway, south of the township of Thornton.
+It is highly regarded as one of the best trout fishing destinations that Victoria can offer.
 A shallow river system over 26 kilometres in length flows into the Goulburn River.
-With beautiful picturesque scenery, crystal clear flowing water and trout that grow to amazing sizes.
-It’s a must-visit spot especially if you are a keen fly fisherman.
-With shallow running water, and odd deep pools a keen eye will be able to sight cast for big trout in clear waters.
+With beautiful, picturesque scenery, crystal-clear flowing water, and trout that grow to amazing sizes.
+It’s a must-visit spot, especially if you are a keen fly fisherman.
+With shallow running water and odd deep pools, a keen eye will be able to sight cast for big trout in clear waters.

 Things to do at Rubicon Reservoir

-This is a beautiful fishing destination with crystal clear flowing waters, surrounding forests, mountain views, large rocks along the river bank and dense vegetation of green ferns.
+This is a beautiful fishing destination with crystal clear flowing waters, surrounding forests, mountain views, large rocks along the riverbank, and dense vegetation of green ferns.
 Rain and water flow will determine the best times to fish these areas.
 There are national parks and nice sections to go camping with the family.
-It does get cold so do remember to bring clothing to stay warm.
-There are some amazing forest walking trials including Kendall’s trial and Cicada’s trial.
-There are nearby attractions in Snobs creek falls, Morris lookout and Mt Tebrek.
+It does get cold, so do remember to bring clothing to stay warm.
+There are some excellent forest walking trails, including Kendall’s Trail and Cicada’s Trail.
+There are nearby attractions in Snobs Creek Falls, Morris Lookout and Mt Tebrek.

 The Rubicon is a magnificent location to target trout.
 Rainbow trout, brown trout and brook trout.
-In recent years brook trout have been caught in good numbers which are very pleasing.
+In recent years, brook trout have been caught in good numbers, which is very pleasing.
 Use this link to follow Victorian trout stocking programs.
-In May 2020 a $22,000 Rubicon River Fish Habitat Enhancement project was undertaken installing over 100 boulders into four areas along the river.
-The boulders increase the aquatic habitat for trout, in fast-flowing waters.
+In May 2020, a $22,000 Rubicon River Fish Habitat Enhancement project was undertaken, installing over 100 boulders into four areas along the river.
+The boulders increase the aquatic habitat for trout in fast-flowing waters.
 The project was supported by the ATF, VRFish, NFA and local councils.
-Please remember that there is an open and close season for fishing along the Rubicon River.
-The 2020 trout and salmon closed season on rivers and streams is from 12:01 am on Tuesday 9 June until 11:59 pm on Friday 4 September.
-Limits apply including 3 salmonids per day, of which no more than 2 fish can exceed 35cm.
+Please remember that there is an open and closed season for fishing along the Rubicon River.
+The 2020 trout and salmon closed season on rivers and streams is from 12:01 am on Tuesday, 9 June until 11:59 pm on Friday, 4 September.
+Limits apply, including 3 salmonids per day, of which no more than 2 fish can exceed 35cm.

-The Rubicon River is a great place to walk along the banks with waders in search of clearing and free-flowing water to target.
+The Rubicon River is a great place to walk along the banks with waders in search of clear and free-flowing water to target.
 This spot is notorious for fly fishing.
 Speak to your local tackle store about getting rigged up with a fly fishing kit.
-When targeting freshwater species such as trout and redfin we recommend fishing with a spinning light rod.
+When targeting freshwater species such as trout and redfin, we recommend fishing with a spinning light rod.
 This will make the experience more enjoyable whilst improving your catch rates.
-We suggest a 1-3 or 2-4 kilo capacity fishing rod.
+We recommend a fishing rod with a 1-3 or 2-4 kilo capacity.
 Coupled with a 2000, 2500 or 3000 size reel.
-Spooled with a decent quality braid between 4-8 pound finished with a rod length of a quality fluorocarbon leader.
-Due to shallow running water and small pockets and pools with trout that can be sight cast.
-If lure fishing then sticks to shallow diving hard body lures lightly weighted soft plastics and bug imitations such as mayfly and crickets.
+Spooled with a decent quality braid between 4-8 pounds, finished with a rod length of a quality fluorocarbon leader.
+Due to shallow running water and small pockets and pools with trout that can be sight cast to.
+If lure fishing, then sticks to shallow diving hard body lures, lightly weighted soft plastics, and bug imitations such as mayfly and crickets.
 Small spinners that don’t sink too quickly will work as well.

-If you fishing with bait then we would recommend using power bait in bright colours, live minnows, scrub worms, maggots and mudeye under a float, paternoster rig or a small running sinker rig.
-When fishing with lures and soft plastics we would strongly suggest starting with small soft plastics including curl tails and paddle tails, spinners and shallow diving hard body lures.
+If you are fishing with bait, then we would recommend using power bait in bright colours, live minnows, scrub worms, maggots and mudeye under a float, paternoster rig or a small running sinker rig.
+When fishing with lures and soft plastics, we would strongly suggest starting with small soft plastics, including curl tails and paddle tails, spinners and shallow diving hard body lures.
 For more suggestions read our guide on the Best lures and soft plastics to catch redfin Trout will bite all day long in this area but are notorious for feeding more heavily at Dawn and Dusk.
-My personal favourite is fishing the sundown.
+My personal favourite is fishing at sundown.

 • Scrub worms